2024 Panels and Events

 In the Adult Intro to Lightsaber Choreography class, participants will experience an introductory course to learn the basics of wielding a Lightsaber.
 Saber Guild’s seasoned members will demonstrate a variety of movements and techniques used when learning lightsaber combat choreography.
 Along with these skills, participants get acquainted with how to use a stunt Lightsaber, handle it safely, and how to work safely with a partner.
 Participants will learn three established sets that we use in our regular performances and a Force Move.
 At the conclusion of this training class, we will create a “show off” opportunity for their Lightsaber training archives.

-1:45 AM Saber Guild: Kids Lightsaber Training
+1:45 Saber Guild: Kids Lightsaber Training

 Ages: 6-14